ibus/ibus-homepage/README.md

-icons and docs from http://code.google.com/p/ibus
+The top page is https://github.com/ibus/ibus/wiki icons and docs are copied from http://code.google.com/p/ibus